Losilof39/glDoom/README.md

 * Clipping issue due to changing fov
 * Fullscreen option not working
 * Resolution option not working
-* Only the legacy renderer works (for now!)
-* Multiple errors when switching to OpenGL core profile
+* New renderer still in prototype

 ### TO-DO List
 I am planning for this port, the following (in order of priority)

 1. Remove all unused code and make code more readable

-2. Write new OpenGL renderer
+2. OpenGL renderer:
-   - Wrap all unsupported OpenGL functions
+   -   Render Things
+   -   Draw FX
-   - Add shaders
+   -   Draw intermission
-   - Precache all vertex data in a pool
-   - Add dynamic lights
+   -   Add dynamic point lights
-   - Add post-processing effects

-3. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL
+4. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL

 Plus more!